ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Default:
 : false

-If true, Safely Replayable specifies that a Message is safe to send to the remote endpoint more than once for a single Send Action.
+If true, Safely Replayable specifies that a Message is safe to send to the Remote Endpoint more than once for a single Send Action.
 It marks the data as safe for certain 0-RTT establishment techniques, where retransmission of the 0-RTT data may cause the remote application to receive the Message multiple times.